inci1kabak/PRODIGY_ML_01/README.md

 ![image](https://github.com/user-attachments/assets/e31a7f26-2839-4790-8196-98c5c1821905)

+#### Project Description
+In this project, a multiple linear regression model was applied to predict housing prices.
+The model uses key features such as the number of rooms, number of bathrooms, and square footage (living area).

+The dataset is structured to distinguish between basement level and above-ground level features.
+In the initial phase, a model was built using only the above-ground level data.
+Later, features related to the basement were also included in the dataset and the model was retrained.

+Comparative analysis showed that basement features have a significant impact on housing prices.
+This finding highlights the importance of including basement-related data when performing housing valuation and resulted in improved model performance.

 #### What is Linear Regression?
 Linear regression is a statistical technique used to model the relationship between a dependent variable and one or more independent variables using a linear equation.